usnistgov/fipy/documentation/SOLVERS.rst

     $ python -c "from fipy import *; print DefaultSolver"
     <class 'fipy.solvers.scipy.linearLUSolver.LinearLUSolver'>

-uses a :ref:`SCIPY` solver.
+uses a SciPy_ solver.
 Suite-specific solver classes can also be imported and instantiated overriding any other directives.
 For example::